Opeyemi-Js/Profile_Card/Readme.md

 ### What I learned

-During the coding process of this project i gain some css tricks, learnt about the use of flex box.
+During the coding process of this project i gain some css tricks, learnt about the use of pseduo classes.

 ```css
   .wrapper::before{